• +44 0330 027 0207

 Communication and Negotiation Styles

-In line with a time focused culture, the Danes tend to say what they think and get to the point, albeit in a tactful way.
+As with many time-focused cultures, the Danes tend to say what they think and get to the point, albeit in a tactful way.
 You should:

 • Avoid "hard sell" techniques and use direct communication without hyperbole or superlatives